simoncblyth/opticks/notes/issues/direct_to_gltf_feasibility.rst

 GLTF persisting of GGeo ?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

+* thats non-sensical : the glTF describes only whats needs to provide
+  a render, it does not need to contain the full information (unlike COLLADA+GDML
+  or the Opticks geocache which do need to contain everything).
+  Thus there is no need to stuff material/surface optical properties into
+  the glTF, they can live quite happily in the geocache as they normally do and
+  not be mentioned at all in the glTF json.
+This is because the glTF is now
+  regarded only as an output, not part of the geometry chain.

 * GGeo currently saved in Opticks geocache format (which is .npy and .txt files in
   a directory structure)